zackchase/mxnet-the-straight-dope/README.md

 ## Inspiration

-In creating these tutorials, I've borrowed heavily from some of the resources that were most useful when I learned how to program with Theano and PyTorch, specifically:
+In creating these tutorials, I have borrowed pedagogical ideas heavily from some of the resources that were most useful when I learned how to program with Theano and PyTorch, specifically:

 * [Soumith Chintala's helladope "Deep Learning with PyTorch: A 60 Minute Blitz"](http://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)
 * [Alec Radford's bare-bones intro to Theano](https://github.com/Newmu/Theano-Tutorials)